Thunderbird Entertainment: Highway Thru Hell

 Highway Thru Hell debuted on Discovery Canada on Tuesday, September 4, 2012.
-It is a factual TV series that follows the operations of a heavy vehicle rescue and recovery towing company; Jamie Davis Motor Trucking, based in Hope, British Columbia.
-Other companies involved in the series include Quiring Towing, Aggressive Towing and Mission Towing.
+This factual TV series follows the operations of a heavy vehicle rescue and recovery towing company, Jamie Davis Motor Trucking, based in Hope, British Columbia.
+Other companies involved in the series include Quiring Towing, Aggressive Towing, and Mission Towing.
 Highway Thru Hell focuses on the hardships of operating along the highways of the BC Interior, especially the Coquihalla Highway (Coq) and the work it takes to keep some of the most economically important, most travelled, and most inhospitable trucking routes in North America open.
-The series airs on Discovery Canada, streams globally on Netflix and airs on The Weather Channel in the United States.
+The series airs on Discovery Canada, streams globally on Netflix, and airs on the Weather Channel in the United States.

 Season 9 premiered on Discovery on September 14, 2020.

 Save My Reno

 This television series is focused on helping homeowners complete renovations to transform their space on a limited budget.
-This series is hosted by contractor Sebastian Clovis, a former Canadian Football League player and designer, editor and TV personality Samantha Pynn.
+This series is hosted by contractor Sebastian Clovis, a former Canadian Football League player; and designer, editor, and TV personality Samantha Pynn.